rafaabc/jest/README.md

 # Installation
 Run npm i to install the dev dependencies.

-# Running via command line
+# Running unit tests via command line
 To run the tests via the command line of all test classes in the project:

 `npm run test`

+# Running mutation tests via command line
+To run the tests via the command line of all test classes in the project:

+`npm run mutation`

 # Report
 Running the tests make the application generates a test coverage report